 Did you know?

 - Since the Dalkey School Project opened in 1978, the Educate Together network has grown to 90 schools at primary and second-level.

-- There are currently four Educate Together second-level schools open in Ireland, with more schools to open in the coming year.
+- There are currently nine Educate Together second-level schools open in Ireland, with more schools to open in the coming years.

 - Over 23,000 children attend Educate Together schools.